GREGORY T. SWITZER, AIA, NOMA, NCARB

 Lopita is currently the treasurer for NycobaNOMA and a director for AIA Brooklyn.
 She has a passion for creating architecture that enhances and encourages the symbiotic lifestyle of communities and endeavors to portray the value of differences as a benefit.

 Hoping to give back to the circle she is hoping to be further involved in mentorship to future architects and designers who are motivated to use architecture as a powerful memorial for our time.

 Mel loyola agosto, NOMA

-Mel Loyola Agosto is a junior designer at an architectural firm, AKM Architects LLP.
+Mel Loyola Agosto is a junior designer at Marvel Architects.
 She is also a freelance designer and fine artist.
 Mel has a BFA in Film/Animation/Video from Rhode Island School of Design, and an MArch from Columbia GSAPP.

 Hoping to never return to school (as a student) again, Mel is motivated to be out in the professional world and spending her free time making art or working with local organizations.
 She has been volunteering for Project Pipeline since 2017, and hopes to dedicate more time to doing workshops that make art and design classes more accessible for first-gen state residents and similar groups.